jrestrada/lgs_reel_server/README.md

 Ongoing actions will be interrupted when new ones are accepted.

-Additionally, the node publishes a Serial command to the microcontroller which drives the tether-guiding carriage, matching the reel's angular velocity and direction.
+Additionally, the node sends a Serial mesage to the microcontroller which drives the tether-guiding carriage, matching the reel's angular velocity and direction.
 The serial device is expected to be named /dev/arduino_nano.